jisshub/nodejs-api-express-mongodb-masterclass/mongoose_course_model_relationships.md

       },
     ]

-    // after the aggregation we get an object with id of bootcampId and averageCost of all tuition in that bootcamp.
+    // after the aggregation we get an array of single object with id of bootcampId and averageCost of all tuition in that bootcamp.
   );

   // save to db